pasgabriele/lora-weather-station/External module/README.md

 ## Software
 The External module source code is uploaded in [firmware-external-module](https://github.com/pasgabriele/lora-weather-station/tree/main/External%20module/firmware-external-module) folder.
-The code has been written using [Atom IDE](https://atom.io/) and the [PlatformIO plugin](https://platformio.org/), therefore you can clone this repository directly on the above plaftorm.
+The code has been written using [Visul Studio Code](https://code.visualstudio.com/) and the [PlatformIO plugin](https://platformio.org/), therefore you can clone this repository directly on the above plaftorm.

 ### Description